Nichifor Crainic: Politics

 Nichifor Crainic became a leading pro-Fascist figure in the political turmoil of the late 1930s, openly praising Mussolini and Hitler.
-He was an ideologue of antisemitism, although his prejudice was a defense of the Gospels rather than a vision of racial hierarchies.
+He was an ideologue of antisemitism, albeit primarily based in religion rather than racialism.
 His beliefs were a major influence on the Iron Guard legionary movement, although Crainic viewed himself as a supporter of the legionnaires' rival King Carol II.
 In a 1938 essay, he theorised the "ethnocratic state" as applied to Romania:

 Our state is monarchical throughout its entire history.
 The monarchy is the principle of its continuity.
 The crown of the Romanian king symbolizes the glory of the people and the permanence of Romanian consciousness. ...
 The ethnocratic state differs profoundly from the democratic state.
 The democratic state is based on the number of population, without racial or religious distinction.
 The foundation of the ethnocratic state is the Romanian soil and people. ...
 The soil of the Romanian people has today inhabitants of other races and faiths, as well.
 They came here through invasion (like the Hungarians), through colonization (like the Germans), or through crafty infiltrations (like the Jews). ...
 The Jews are a permanent danger for every national state.